jusahah/NollaversioBlogi/content/nodejs/applymatrix.md

 What happened?
 We clearly specified that our Group object (xmasTree) is placed to middle of the room.
 Then we created child object for that group, and placed it to position {0,0} relative to the Group.

 Or is it relative to the Group?
-If you look at the code closely, we specify tree's position BEFORE adding the tree as a child of the xmasTree group.
+If you look at the code closely, we specify tree's position BEFORE specifying the tree is a child of the xmasTree group.
 Maybe you could solve the issue by setting tree's position AFTER its group membership:

 ```
-  // Our room is equivalent to PaperJs global project coordinate system.
-  // In other words, top-left corner of the room is point [0,0] in our project space.

-  // Lets create scene.

   // Start by creating a Group that holds all objects for our Christmas tree.
   var xmasTree = new paper.Group({});